Every 35 seconds, someone chooses MORE THAN ^

 To cancel your MORE THAN pet policy, you’ll need to get in touch with us.

-Our Premier pet insurance also includes farewell cover meaning, when the time comes, we could help cover the cost of your pet being put to sleep by a vet.
-We could also help cover the cost of cremation or burial.
-You can also add this as an optional extra if you choose one of our other cover types.
+Our Premier pet insurance also includes farewell cover.
+This means we could help cover some of the costs involved.
+These include the cost of your pet being put to sleep by a vet and cremation or burial costs.

 Learn about the types of pet insurance we offer to help you choose the right cover for your needs.